Pinterest

 Season the schnitzel with salt and lemon juice, then dredge it into the flour, then the egg, and lastly in the bread crumbs.
 Repeat this whole process with all the schnitzel.

 In a large frying pan, fry the tender cutlets in 3 tablespoons of butter and 3 tablespoons of cooking oil.
 Each side only takes a few minutes.
-Remove to a paper-towel lined plate and then keep warm in the oven until the rest have been fried.
+Remove to a wire rack on a baking sheet and then keep warm in the oven until the rest have been fried.

 Be careful not to crowd them in the pan.
 You may only be able to fry one at a time, depending on how big your schnitzels are.
 Mine below is quite big!